 Before shipping, all radios of a brand and model are typically set to the same frequencies and channels in the factory.
-This makes setup quick and easy for end users.
 A common issue with new radio users is that they often use their radios right out of the box with the factory settings for frequency and channel on Channel 1 unchanged.
-Using your new radio without changing the factory set channel frequencies greatly increases the possibility of nearby, similar radios interfering with each other because those users also probably didn't change their factory settings either.
-Your best bet is to take a few moments when your radios arrive to look for frequencies that are clear of other users in your area and then to set channels accordingly.
+Using your new radio without changing the factory set channel frequencies greatly increases the possibility of nearby, similar radios interfering with each other because those users also probably didn't change their factory settings.
+Your best bet: set your channels to frequencies that are clear of other users in your area as part of your initial radio setup.

-In short, Channels are partitions of your radio that you can and should tune to different frequencies.
-Besides surfing around for a chatter-free frequency, another way to filter out other people's broadcasts involves the use of "privacy codes."
+In short: Channels are partitions of your radio that you can and should tune to different frequencies.
+Besides surfing around for a chatter-free frequency, another way to filter out other people's broadcasts uses privacy codes."

 Quick Summary: Channels are partitions of your radio that you tune to different frequencies which you can then subdivide, for more potential lines of communication, by using privacy codes.

 All two-way radios come with a monitor function.
 When activated, it overrides all programmed code settings and allows the receiver to hear what's happening on any frequency.
 On a clear frequency, you'll hear hiss.
 If a frequency is in use, you'll hear what's being broadcast.
 It's important to check the frequency and privacy code you intend to use and select clear frequencies to set your channels.
 You don't want to risk missed messages or radio interference.

 How Many Channels Do You Need?